StylianosNikopoulos/ForumWeb-.NET/README.md

 2)If you want have access like administrator login with (Email:ste@gmail.com Password:Ynmk12345@)

-Now you can delete users, answers and also you can create a new question or you can answer at the questions of other users
+Now you can delete users, questions and also you can create a new question or you can answer at the questions of other users